 Both the CR and the designated Service Provider can download the Test Bed for a CR.
 The CR Test Beds can be accessed on the Pre-Flight (CR) and Pre-Flight (SP) dashboards using the CR Scripts Test Bed report.

+NOTE: This report is available before the TDSPs have submitted their Test Beds.
+The ESI ID will be listed as ESIID1 and ESIID2 until the Test Beds have been submitted.
+Once a Test Bed is submitted by a TDSP, and is approved by ERCOT, the ESI ID will be populated in the report.
+It is possible for some ESI IDs to be updated and some not until all TDSPs have submitted their Test Beds.

-The user goes to the Pre-Flight (CR) or Pre-Flight (SP) dashboard.
+The user goes to the Pre-Flight (CR) or Pre-Flight (SP) dashboard (Fig 6.4a).

 Fig 6.4a